quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Reset Oracle {#reset-oracle}

+Stateless resets create a possible denial of service attack analogous to a TCP reset injection.
+This attack is possible if an attacker is able to cause a stateless reset token to be generated for a connection with a selected connection ID.
+An attacker that can cause this token to be generated can reset an active connection with the same connection ID.

 An attacker that can cause a server to emit a stateless reset token can force the closure of any connection that uses the same connection ID and method of producing the token.
 This creates a possible denial of service attack on existing connections if the attacker is able to cause a stateless reset token to be generated for a connection with a selected connection ID.
-That is, an attack is possible if an attacker can alter packet routing so that a packet is received by an instance that uses the same stateless reset key, but no connection state for the connection ID.

-To defend against this style of denial service, endpoints that operate in clusters and that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.
+If a packet can be routed to different instances that share a static key, for example by changing an IP address or port, then an attacker can cause the server to send a stateless reset.
+To defend against this style of denial service, endpoints that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.

 In the case of a cluster that uses dynamic load balancing, it's possible that a